geojeff/kotti_software/README.rst

 If you need to customize kotti_software itself, the urls are accessed as json_obj['info']['docs_url'], and the upload_time is accessed as json_obj['urls'][0]['upload_time'].

+If the description is entered manually, it is used, but if left blank, and the "summary" item in the JSON data is not empty, the summary is used as the description.

 **Instructions for common JSON sources:**